Bug Bounty Program

 Safe Harbor

-Any activities conducted in a manner consistent with this policy will be considered authorized conduct and we will not initiate legal action against you.
+Any activities conducted in a manner consistent with this policy will be considered authorized conduct, and we will not initiate legal action against you.

 Reporting Process